 With the original tests a decade ago, to identify mixed-breed dogs, it used to be necessary to take a blood sample.
 Nowadays, however, the procedure for collecting DNA sample is quicker since contemporary tests extract it from cells from a dog's saliva.

 For pet owners, it's simple enough to buy a dog DNA test online, take a cheek swab, and send it sealed to a lab.
 The technicians working there will extract the DNA from the swab and check approximately 200,000 SNPs (single-nucleotide polymorphisms), which are actually repeated sequences of canine DNA determining various breeds.

 To get a precise result from a dog DNA test, researchers need enough SNPs from the database of purebred dogs to have an adequate array for comparison.
-The results will be most accurate when the database of samples is large enough, which is why companies like Embark and Mars Veterinary rose to prominence – they have largest databases, and we've compared both of their tests back to back (see our analysis here, here and here).
+The results will be most accurate when the database of samples is large enough, which is why companies like Embark and Mars Veterinary Wisdom Panel rose to prominence – they have the largest databases, and we've compared both of their tests back to back (see our analysis here, here and here).

 After comparing breeds from their database with DNA bits taken from the dogs of known lineage, the computer will identify the breed of the particular dog in percentage.
 In most cases, it's fairly easy to pinpoint the genes of all individual dog's ancestors because the modern dog breeds have emerged after the Victorian era, only 150 years ago.

 After approximately 2 weeks, the owner will receive the DNA results about their dog.
 Once the predominant breed of said individual dog is established, the owner can discuss with the vet all the potential health issues associated with that particular breed.